-The Quarterly report follows the following schedule: For March 31 reports, the final report is due on April 30.
+The Quarterly filer follows the following schedule: For March 31 reports, the final report is due on April 30.
 If the report is not received on the due date, a penalty is assessed on May 10, and a delinquency notice is sent on May 31.
 For June 30 reports, the final report is due on July 31.
 If the report is not received by the due date, a penalty is assessed on August 10, and a delinquency notice is sent on August 31.
 For September 30 reports, the final report is due on October 31.
-If the report is not received by the due date, a penalty is assessed on November 30.
-For December 30 reports, the final report is due date, a penalty is assessed on November 30.
+If the report is not received by the due date, a penalty is assessed on November 10, and a delinquency notice is sent on November 30.
 For December 30 reports, the final report is due by January 31.
-If the report is not received by the due date, a penalty is assessed on November 30.
-For December 30 reports, the final report is due by January 31.
-If the report is not received by the due date, a penalty 10, and a delinquency notice is sent on February 28.
+If the report is not received by the due date, a penalty is assessed on February 10, and a delinquency notice is sent on February 28.